docusign/code-examples-csharp/README.md

 **Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip step 4 as it was automatically performed for you.

 1. Extract the Quickstart ZIP file or download or clone the code-examples-csharp repository.
-1. In File Explorer, open your Quickstart folder or your code-examples-powershell folder.
+1. In File Explorer, open your Quickstart folder or your code-examples-csharp folder.
 1. Open the project with Visual Studio by double-clicking the launcher-csharp.sln file.
 1. To configure the launcher for [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) authentication, create a copy of the file launcher-csharp/appsettings.example.json and save the copy as launcher-csharp/appsettings.json.
    1. Add your integration key.
 On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **Apps and Integration Keys**, choose the app to use, then select **Actions > Edit**.
 Under **General Info**, copy the **Integration Key** GUID and save it in appsettings.json as your `ClientId`.